slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On wealth

 <!--
-- being rich is having money; being wealthy is having time. -- stephen swidr
-- making money is not about luck
-- making money is not something that you do - it's a skill that you learn. -- Naval Ravikant*
-- money doesnt buy happiness. it buys freedom
-- you don't get rich by spending your time to save money. you get rich by saving your time to save make money. management is the oldest, and most over-rated form of leverage. capital, media and code are the modern forms. -- Naval Ravikant* no one can predict macro.  -- Naval Ravikant*
 > *"No one is as impressed with your possessions as you are."
 -- Kevin Kelly*
+> *"No one can predict macro."
+-- Naval Ravikant*
+> *"Being rich is having money; being wealthy is having time."
+-- Stephen Swidr*
+> *"Management is the oldest, and most over-rated form of leverage.
+Capital, media, and code are the modern forms."
+-- Naval Ravikant*
+> *"Making money is not something that you do - it's a skill that you learn."
+-- Naval Ravikant*

+- money doesnt buy happiness. it buys freedom.
+- you don't get rich by spending your time to save money. you get rich by saving your time to save make money.
+- making money is not about luck
 - rich people stay rich by living like they're broke. broke people stay broke by living like they're rich -->